rgc99/irrigation_unlimited/README.md

 ### Test Time Objects

 This is the test time object.
+Test times do _not_ alter the system clock so there is no danger of disruption to the Home Assistant system.

 | Name | Type | Default | Description |
 | ---- | ---- | ------- | ----------- |